cph-cachet/carp.core-kotlin/README.md

 }
 ```

-<a name="example-deployment"></a>
+<a name="example-deployments"></a>
-**carp.deployment**: Most calls to this subsystem are abstracted away by the 'studies' and 'client' subsystems, so you wouldn't call its endpoints directly.
+**carp.deployments**: Most calls to this subsystem are abstracted away by the 'studies' and 'clients' subsystems, so you wouldn't call its endpoints directly.
 Example code which is called when a study is created and accessed by a client:

 ```kotlin
 val deploymentService: DeploymentService = createDeploymentEndpoint()